doughodson/qfi/README.md

 # qfi

-This is a repo for the QFlightInstruments project posted on SourceForge in 2015.
+This is a repo for the QFlightInstruments (QT Flight Control Instruments) project posted on SourceForge in 2015.
 It was found here:

 https://sourceforge.net/projects/qfi/